Wolfleader101/100-days-of-code/log.md

 1. [SteamIDFinder Plugin](https://github.com/Wolfleader101/SteamIDFinder)

 ### Day 2: January 3, 2020
-**Today's Progress**: I decided to go back on an old Project and work on my PasswordManager.
+**Today's Progress**: I decided to go back to an old Project and work on my PasswordManager.
 I am hoping to develop this into a fully functioning Electron app.
 I spent a bit of time sharpening up my CSS skills aswell as converting it into SCSS so i can learn to use it.
 Right now just focusing on the UI and will be doing Backend password generation based on settings later.

 **Thoughts:** I really enjoy the front-end development workflow, however i am trash at SCSS/CSS 😂.
 With this project i am hoping to improve my SCSS and HTML skills.
 It can do your head in sometimes but once it gets working it feels amazing 😁